-For the twelfth consecutive year, the GEBCO project organized a symposium on the theme of 'Map the Gaps'.
-The symposium was opened by Kevin Hope, Deputy Director Source Operations at the National Geospatial Agency (NGA) of the USA.
+For the thirteenth consecutive year, the GEBCO project organized a symposium on the theme of 'Map the Gaps'.
+The symposium was opened by Kevin Hope, Deputy Director, Source Operations at the National Geospatial Agency (NGA) of the USA.
 The symposium, which included digital poster sessions and contributions from a broad spectrum of institutions involved in all aspects of ocean mapping, featured 16 presentations and two panel sessions on a diverse range of topics.
-The associated presentations will be available from the GEBCO web site at: (https://www.gebco.net/about us/gebco symposium/).